MicrosoftDocs/azure-docs/articles/documentdb-dotnet-application.md

 Once Visual Studio has finished creating the boilerplate MVC application you have an empty ASP.NET application that you can run locally.

-We’ll skip running locally because I’m sure we’ve all seen the ASP.NET “Hello World” application.
-Let’s go straight to adding DocumentDB to this project and building our application.
+We'll skip running locally because I'm sure we've all seen the ASP.NET "Hello World" application.
+Let's go straight to adding DocumentDB to this project and building our application.

 <a name="_Toc395637763">Setting up the ASP.NET MVC application</a>